Are you scared of giving birth for the first time? Or, for the 10th?

 - 6. How does a baby legit fit through my vagina?

-- Hopefully your a little less scared of giving birth with these questions answered
+- Hopefully, you’re a little less scared of giving birth with these questions answered

 If you haven’t already, please feel free to join over 300k new moms and follow me here on Instagram for awesome pregnancy + birth tips!